GSA/gsa-icam-card-builder/cards/ICAM_Card_Objects/01_Golden_PIV/README.md

 `9 - Fingerprints` file.

 11. At this point the signature of the CBEFF is invalid because the data file contains other CBEFF fields that are inconsistent with the signature.
-This is corrected with the signing too.
+This is corrected with the signing tool.

 12. The signing tool will start up, allowing you to sign the `9 - Fingerprints` file.
 This will change the FASC-N to the appropriate ICAM test card FASC-N for the ICAM Test Card you are working with.
 Generally, you only need to do